Sharjeel-Khan/cs7641-project-group11/README.md

 ### DBSCAN

-First, after we pre-process our data with the exception of one-hot encoding (to avoid mixing categorical and continuous features together), we run DBSCAN on the data to identify and remove outliers, increasing the purity of our dataset [4].
+First, after we pre-process our data with the exception of one-hot encoding (to avoid mixing categorical and continuous features together), we run DBSCAN on the data to identify and remove outliers.
 We use MinPts = 20.
 To find Eps, we use the elbow method where we plotted the 20th-nearest-neighbor distance for each datapoint.

 ![Elbow plot to determine Eps for DBSCAN.](/plots/dbscan_elbow.png)